If you know of any publications we’ve missed, please let us know! Ted was very prolific.

 The Hipsters.
 New York: Corinth Press / Citadel Books, 1961.
 Collages and prose.

 THE T R U T H. Amsterdam: Surrealkabinet, 1968.
-One poem in thirty languages.
+One poem in over thirty languages.

 A Black Pow-Wow Of Jazz Poems.
 London: Marion Boyars Publishers Ltd., 1969.